What is Acupuncture?

 While undergoing therapy for one ailment, other problems may resolve concurrently.
 This is a common side benefit that again demonstrates the value of balancing the quality and quantity of “vital energy” within the entire person.

-Most people who have had acupuncture would describe it as virtually painless or far less painful then plucking out a hair.
-The sensation that follow range from nothing at all, to mild tingling, to slight numbness / achiness, to electrical pulsations in areas distant from the site of insertion.
+Most people who have had acupuncture would describe it as virtually painless or far less painful than plucking out a hair.
+The sensation that follows ranges from nothing at all, to mild tingling, to slight numbness/achiness, to electrical pulsations in areas distant from the site of insertion.

 Most patients would say “relaxing.”
-Usually patients leave in less discomfort and are more functional than when they walked in.
-Sometimes the effects are too subtle to perceive, especially in the beginning of treatment.
-Yet after 5 to 10 treatments the improvements become more and more apparent.
+Usually, patients leave in less discomfort and are more functional than when they walked in.
+Sometimes the effects are too subtle to perceive, especially at the beginning of treatment.
+Yet after 5 to 10 treatments, the improvements become more and more apparent.